cue-lang/cuelang.org/hugo/content/en/examples/shortcodes/spotlight/index.md

 theme
 : options - default is `blue`, other option is `yellow`.

+modifier
-Also, if the spotlight is the last part of the content (like when it is used for the related content), there is more whitespace above the spotlight.
+: optional - add `related-content` as the modifier when used as a related content block at the end of the page.
+Using the `related-content` modifier results in more whitespace above the spotlight.

 ## Example

 ```
-{{</* spotlight title="Related content" theme="yellow" */>}}
+{{</* spotlight title="Related content" theme="yellow" modifier="related-content" */>}}

 ### Prerequisites